What you can do

 - Try another profile to compare behavior.

-Search Workbench
+Search workbench

 The Relevancy Sort Order section allows you to configure how search results are ranked by dragging and dropping sorting attributes.- Drag-and-drop reordering: Click and drag the grip icon to reorder sorting attributes.
 The order determines ranking priority, with attributes at the top having the highest influence.